harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 *By [ZmnSCPxj][]*

-Taproot enables the following Lightning features:
+In this post, we'll look at two privacy features that Taproot enables for Lightning:

 * PTLCs over Lightning.
 * Taproot-addressed Channels.

-Both features improve privacy for
-Lightning users.
-Let's look at each and then consider how hard it'll be to upgrade Lightning to use them.

 ### PTLCs Over Lightning

-PTLCs enable [many features][suredbits payment points], with a major feature for Lighting being [payment decorrelation][p4tr ptlcs] without any need randomize routes.[^route randomization] Every node along a single-path or multipath route can be given a scalar that is used to tweak each forwarded PTLC, enabling *payment decorrelation* where individual forwards no longer leak the unique identifier for each Lightning payment.
+PTLCs enable [many features][suredbits payment points], with a major feature for Lighting being [payment decorrelation][p4tr ptlcs] without any need to randomize routes.[^route-randomization] Every node along a single-path or multipath route can be given a scalar that is used to tweak each forwarded PTLC, enabling *payment decorrelation* where individual forwards no longer leak the unique identifier for each Lightning payment.

 PTLCs are ***not a privacy panacea***.
-If a surveillor node sees a forward with a particular timelock, sending a particular value, happening at a particular wall clock time, and a second surveillor node sees a forward with a *lower* timelock, *slightly lower* value, and happening at a *slightly later* all clock time, then *very likely* those forwards belong to the same payment path, even if the surveillor nodes can no longer 100% reliably correlate them via a unique identifying hash.

-However, what we *do* get are:
+If a surveillor node sees a forward with a particular timelock and value, and a second surveillor node shortly after sees a forward with a *lower* timelock and *slightly lower* value, then *very likely* those forwards belong to the same payment path, even if the surveillor nodes can no longer correlate them via a unique identifying hash.
+However, we *do* get:

-* PTLCs increase the uncertainty in the analysis.
+* Increased uncertainty in the analysis.
   The probabilities surveilors
   can work with are now lower and thus their information is that much less valuable.
-* Multipath payments get a *lot* more decorrelation between paths.
+* A *lot* more decorrelation in multipath payments.
-  Separate paths within a payment will not have strong timelock and value correlation with each other, and if Lightning succeeds, there should be enough payments that timing correlation is not reliable either.
+  Separate paths will not have strong timelock and value correlation with each other, and if Lightning succeeds, there should be enough payments that timing correlation is not reliable either.
-* There is no increase in cost compared to an HTLC (and possibly even a slight cost reduction due to [multisignature efficiency][p4tr multisignatures]).
+* No increase in cost compared to an HTLC (and possibly even a slight cost reduction due to [multisignature efficiency][p4tr multisignatures]).

----

-A pre-Taproot channel *can*,
-in principle be upgraded to support PTLCs *without* expensive closing and reopening of the channel.
+In principle, a pre-Taproot channel be upgraded to support PTLCs without closing and reopening the channel.
-Existing channels can host PTLCs by simply using an offchain transaction that spends the existing non-Taproot funding output to a Taproot output containing a PTLC.
+Existing channels can host PTLCs by creating an offchain transaction that spends the existing non-Taproot funding output to a Taproot output containing a PTLC.
-That "only" requires that both peers of the channel agree on some protocol to set up PTLCs.

 Thus getting support for PTLCs over
-Lightning does not require any cost to users beyond upgrading their software.
+Lightning does not require any cost to users beyond each node and its channel peers upgrading their software.

----

-PTLCs over Lightning require link-level compatibility because they're sent from one node to another over a channel.
-Thus, both nodes participating in a channel need to talk the same protocol to establish a new PTLC on a channel.

-A major complication is that sending a
-PTLC from a sender to a remote receiver, where the sender is not directly channeled with the receiver (i.e. "remote"), *every* forwarding node along the way has to support PTLCs, as well.
+However, to actually use PTLCs,
+*every* forwarding node from the spender to the receiver must support PTLCs.
+This means PTLC support may remain largely unused until a sufficient number of nodes have upgraded.
+They don't all

-Not all forwarding nodes need to support *the same* link-level protocol for PTLCs, there could be multiple link-level PTLC protocols.
+necessary need to use the same protocol (there could be multiple PTLC protocols), but they all must support some PTLC protocol.
-However, having to support multiple link-level protocols is added maintenance burden and I *hope* we do not have too many such PTLC link-level protocols (ideally just one).
+Having to support multiple PTLC protocols would be an added maintenance burden and I *hope* we do not have too many such protocols (ideally just one).

 ### Taproot-addressed Channels